-Answer: Your insurance company knows the terms of your specific policy, so if they say the rekeying isn’t covered by your comprehensive coverage, then you’re on your own.
+Answer: Your insurance company knows the terms of your specific policy, so if they say your comprehensive coverage doesn’t cover the rekeying, then you’re on your own.

-Car insurance policies vary according to state laws and insurance companies’ guidelines.
-There are some auto insurance providers whose comprehensive coverage does pay for the cost to rekey cars and reprogram remotes, as a way to mitigate damages.
-These insurers have decided it’s better to pay now for the cost of rekeying to keep the thief from stealing the car again, which would probably result in much higher claims.
+Car insurance policies vary according to state laws and insurance company guidelines.
+There are some auto insurance providers whose comprehensive coverage does pay for the cost to rekey cars and reprogram remotes as a way to mitigate damages.
+These insurers have decided it’s better to pay now for rekeying to keep the thief from stealing the car again, which would probably result in much higher claims.

 We agree it’s a wise step for you to change out your SUV’s locks and anything on the vehicle that the thief, who is still in possession of your keys and personal information, could use to take your vehicle again.

-However, since your car insurance company already has told you that they won’t pay, you’re left paying out-of-pocket for this.
-If the police do find the person that stole your keys (and vehicle that you recovered), you can try to sue them for the money you are out.
+However, since your car insurance company has already told you that they won’t pay, you’re left paying out-of-pocket for this.
+If the police do find the person that stole your keys (and the vehicle that you recovered), you can try to sue them.